Bringing awareness for Meditation, Mental Health & PTSD

 My favorite documentary series is Cosmos by Neil Degrasse Tyson.
 What he explains about life, science and the universe is really amazing and the special effects are beautiful.
 It’s a masterpiece.

 Psychedelic therapies are still under legal research in many countries like in USA.
 People interested should talk to qualified doctors and not random doctors who don’t know what they are talking about.
 Psychedelic therapies are legally prescribed in very few countries in 2020 but slowly become more available.
 These therapies are complex with serious risks and not advisable to everyone.
 Focusing therapy and psychedelic therapies can be used together to get much better results.
 This book has some info “Psychedelic Psychotherapy-R. Coleman” More information are available on https://maps.org.

-Long term deep meditation in centers allows to work deeper in the mind and has no risks to a normal brain.
+Long term deep meditation in centers allows to work deeper in the mind, to heal and change habits with no risks to a normal brain.
 I find deep meditation to work deeper than psychedelics for my PTSD.
 I got amazing results with focusing therapy and ketamine.
 I got even better results with deschloroketamine taken in small doses with focusing therapy and meditation.
-Deschloroketamine is a more challenging experience and less harmful to the bladder.
-Taking SSRI or psychedelics or doing therapy without practicing equanimity and understanding that suffering comes from our daily cravings and aversions to everything, is a bad strategy.
+Deschloroketamine is a more a challenging experience and less harmful to the bladder.
+It’s a bad strategy to take SSRI or psychedelics or doing therapy without practicing equanimity and the understanding that suffering comes from our daily cravings and aversions.

 Vice documentary on Ketamine: https://youtu.be/PAfLnXFIENk